tgen/phoenix/README.md

 # Phoenix Workflow - A JetStream Workflow

-This workflow supports the analysis of human sequencing samples against the GRCh38 reference genome using the ensembl version 98 gene models
+This workflow supports the analysis of human sequencing samples against the GRCh38 reference genome using ensembl version 98 gene models.
+The workflow is designed to support project level analysis that can include one or multiple types of data.
+Though not required the expectation is a project contains data from a single individual thus centralizing all data types in a standardized output structure.
+The workflow template supports a diverse array of analysis methods required to analyze DNA, RNA, and Single cell data.
+Based on standardized variables it also supports integrated analysis between data types.
+For some processes multiple options are provided that can be individually enabled or disabled by configuration parameters.
+Like all JetStream workflows developed at TGen this workflow is designed to facilitate dynamic analysis needs while ensuring compute and storage resources are used efficiently and not wasted.
+The primary input is a JSON record from the TGen LIMS but hand created inputs in the form of a JSON or EXCEL worksheet can also be provided when run manually or by submission to the related JetStream Centro (https://github.com/tgen/jetstream_centro) web portal.

 ## Supported Analysis